Castux/diplodocus/README.md

 Installation:

+*(This assumes a Linux system.
+You might have to adapt the commands to fit yours.)*

 - Run `./setup.sh`.
 - Rename or copy `config-model.json` to `config.json`.
 Fill in your Discord bot token, and the mapping between usernames and game powers.
 - Run `./run.sh`